-Register to join us on 9 September 2021 at 1pm (SA time) for a webinar with consulting geologist and independent diamond producer, Lyndon de Meillon on ‘The Amazing Alluvial Diamond Deposits of South Africa – An example of a ‘low-impact mining industry’ with huge benefits to local communities devastated by poor legislation‘.
+On 9 September 2021 at 1pm (SA time) we hosted a webinar with consulting geologist and independent diamond producer, Lyndon de Meillon on ‘The Amazing Alluvial Diamond Deposits of South Africa – An example of a ‘low-impact mining industry’ with huge benefits to local communities devastated by poor legislation‘.
+Lyndon was awarded a free membership to the ELA for 2021/2022.

 South Africa plays host to some of the most amazing diamond deposits in the world.
 The alluvial diamond production in particular is highly sought after for the size, colours and quality that is produced.
 South Africa hosts the highest average value per carat diamond mines in the world.
 These deposits are however ultra-low grade and are mined by small companies with an unusually high appetite for risk, that are highly skilled in low-cost earthmoving and have a very flat and low-cost management structure.
 Significantly, these deposits are situated in the rural areas of the Northern Cape and North West provinces where unemployment rates are upward of 70%.